|Nutritional Guidelines (per serving)|

-Sprinkle the layer with the dried fruits and a little nutmeg and cinnamon.
+Sprinkle the layer with the dried fruits, a little nutmeg, and cinnamon.

-Repeat the layers until you fill the dish, or all the bread is used up.
+Repeat the layer until you fill the dish, or all the bread is used up.
 Finish with a light sprinkling of fruits.

 Beat the eggs with 3/4 of the sugar and the vanilla.